georgexyz19/georgexyz.com/content/posts/django-model-form-validation.md

 do not have a good discussion on validation.

 Django official documentation has detailed descriptions on validation.
 However, the contents are dispersed on several places.
-I will describe the material I have read on this topic.
+This post describes the materials I have read on this topic.

 ### Validator Function